 - (1) High speed (high CMR) opto-coupler is recommended. - (2) Fo terminal sink current is max.1mA.
-A buffer circuit will be necessary to drive an opto-coupler. - (3) To prevent malfunction, it is strongly recommended to insert RC filter (e.g. R3=100Ω and C5=1000pF) and confirm the input signal level to meet turn-on and turn-off threshold voltage. - (4) About comparator circuit at V{OT} output, it is recommended to design the input circuit with hysteresis because of preventing output chattering.
+A buffer circuit will be necessary to drive an opto-coupler. - (3) When RC filter R3C5 is inserted for preventing malfunction, it is necessary to confirm the input signal level to meet the turn-on and turn-off threshold voltage. - (4) About comparator circuit at V{OT} output, it is recommended to design the input circuit with hysteresis because of preventing output chattering.